 What is accreditation?

-The CALEA Accreditation programs provide public safety agencies with an opportunity to voluntarily meet an established set of professional standards, which require:
+The CALEA Accreditation Program provides public safety agencies with an opportunity to voluntarily meet an established set of professional standards, which require:

 - Comprehensive and uniform written directives that clearly define authority, performance, and responsibilities